FabLabWgtn/Mobile-360/_posts/2016-06-07-possibilities.md

 Cons :

 -	Very powerful post processing to join all the movie together, 48K seems hard with a standard computer
--	2 main software, complex and expensive (≈700USD), no open source or any easy way found for the moment
+-	2 main software, complex and expensive (≈700USD), open source Possibilities but with a long manual process
 -	Difference of lightning and color that you may can see between each phone on the boundary

 ### Special lens